 Depression in new fathers has been found to begin before the birth of their child, with minimal recovery by the end of the first year.
 There’s also evidence to suggest that men’s depression increases between six weeks and six months after childbirth.
 For example, one study found that 3 out of 10 men were depressed at six weeks, and that their depression got worse during the next six months.

 There is also growing evidence that anxiety might be a problem for some men during the antenatal and postnatal period.

 New fathers don’t access the sort of services that new mothers do.
-They don’t tend to see their doctor, maternal and child health nurse or midwife, which is where problems are often picked up in women.
+They don’t tend to see their doctor, child and family health nurse or midwife, which is where problems are often picked up in women.

-As with women, it’s important that PND in fathers is recognised and treated early and effectively.
+As with women, it’s important that postnatal depression in men is recognised and treated early and effectively.
 This will help avoid long-term effects on the father’s mental health and his relationships with his partner, children, family and friends.

-As with all forms of depression, there’s a range of physical, social and emotional factors that contribute to the development of paternal PND.
+As with all forms of depression, there’s a range of physical, social and emotional factors that contribute to the development of postnatal depression in men.

-Some factors that contribute to men experiencing PND are the same for women.
+Some factors that contribute to paternal PND are the same as for maternal PND.
 Factors common to men and women can include:

 - a lack of social and emotional support

 - stress and changes in relationships (particularly the couple relationship)